 Only minutes after Ugarte gives the letters of transit to Rick, who hides them in the saloon’s piano, Renault orders Ugarte’s arrest, setting it up to happen in the saloon with the German officers in attendance.
-The next day, Laszlo and his wife arrive at the saloon, expecting to meet Ugarte and purchase the stolen letters.
+Later in the evening, Laszlo and his wife arrive at the saloon, expecting to meet Ugarte and purchase the stolen letters.
 What might have been a simple business transaction for Rick turns into something far different, because Ilsa Lund, it turns out, was Rick’s lover in Paris just before the Germans occupied the city a year before.
 Rick discovers her presence in one of the film’s most dramatic scenes, when Ilsa recognizes the piano player, Sam, and asks him to play the tune she and Rick danced to in Paris.
-Reluctantly, because he’s been ordered by Rick never to play it again, Sam begins to play and sing what would become one of the most famous songs in movie history, “As Time Goes By.”
+Reluctantly, because he’s been ordered by Rick never to play it again, Sam begins to play and sing what would become one of the most famous songs in movie history.
 You can hear the song and see clips from the film here: “As Time Goes By.”

 Sam is played by Dooley Wilson, a Texas-born jazz drummer and bandleader who actually couldn’t play the piano.
 It is said that Wallis considered changing the part to a woman and hiring Ella Fitzgerald or Lena Horne for the role, and even after production he thought about dubbing another singer’s voice to replace Wilson’s.
 Sometimes it’s better to leave things be, and this is a classic case for not tinkering with something that works.